nirdesh17/gaticc/README.md

 ### On board

-If install sysim on a board with an FPGA (Vaaman etc.), you would need additional dependencies that allow CPU-FPGA communication:
+If install gaticc on a board with an FPGA (Vaaman etc.), you would need additional dependencies that allow CPU-FPGA communication:

 First, check if "Vaaman FPGA communication" is checked in the overlay config,